Lê Văn Kim

 Lieutenant General Lê Văn Kim (1918 – 28 March 1987) was a general of the Army of the Republic of Vietnam.
-He was the brother-in-law of General Trần Văn Đôn and together with General Dương Văn Minh, the trio organised the 1963 South Vietnamese coup which toppled President Ngô Đình Diệm and ended in the assassinations of Diệm and his brother, Ngô Đình Nhu.
+He, his brother-in-law General Trần Văn Đôn, and General Dương Văn Minh, organised the 1963 South Vietnamese coup which toppled President Ngô Đình Diệm and ended in the assassinations of Diệm and his brother, Ngô Đình Nhu.

 Career

-Kim began his career in the French Army, before transferring to the Vietnamese National Army of the State of Vietnam, and was the Chief of Staff of the 4th Infantry Division during the First Indochina War.
-He supported Diem during the power struggle against the Binh Xuyen in 1955.
-Kim was regarded to be the most adept tactician in the ARVN's most skilled tactician, but soon fell out of favour with Diem.
+Kim began his career in the French Army, before transferring to the Vietnamese National Army of the State of Vietnam.
+He was the Chief of Staff of the 4th Infantry Division during the First Indochina War and supported Diệm during the power struggle against the Binh Xuyen in 1955.
+Kim was regarded to be the most adept tactician among the ARVN's most skilled tacticians, but soon fell out of favour with Diệm.

-In the early years of the Diem regime, Kim was directing the Land Development Program in the central highlands, Kim decided to financially compensate highlanders tribes whose land had been confiscated, which the palace disapproved of.
+In the early years of the Diệm regime, Kim was directing the Land Development Program in the central highlands.
+Kim decided to financially compensate the highlanders tribes whose land had been confiscated, which the palace disapproved of.
 The regime felt it was sufficient to compensate the tribal villagers with livestock or alcohol.
-During this period, Diem also survived a Vietcong assassination attempt in the highlands town of Ban Me Thuot, when a communist cadre opened fire at an agricultural fair.
+During this period, Diệm also survived a Vietcong assassination attempt in the highlands town of Ban Me Thuot, when a communist cadre opened fire at an agricultural fair.
 It was speculated by historian Edward Miller that the regime may have blamed Kim for the security failure.

-Kim was then promoted brigadier general, but it was believed that Diem did to allow for Kim to become head of the Vietnamese National Military Academy, which was regarded as 'dead-end job' with no troops to command.
+Kim was then promoted brigadier general, but it was believed that Diệm did so to allow Kim to become head of the Vietnamese National Military Academy, which was regarded as a 'dead-end job' with no troops to command.

 1960 coup attempt

-On November 11, 1960, paratroopers from the Airborne Division led by Nguyen Chanh Thi launched a coup attempt against Diem, and they quickly gained the upper hand before hesitating and negotiating, allowing Diem the opportunity to call in loyalists to rescue him.
+On November 11, 1960, paratroopers from the Airborne Division led by Nguyen Chanh Thi launched a coup attempt against Diệm, and they quickly gained the upper hand before hesitating and negotiating, allowing Diệm the opportunity to call in loyalists to rescue him.
 During this period, the rebels unilaterally named Kim as their new prime minister.
 After Diệm regained control, Kim was later put under house arrest.
 According to Đôn, Kim was willing to accept the post but was going to stay silent unless the coup succeeded.
 Despite being cleared of wrongdoing, he was removed from his post as the director of the National Military Academy and transferred to Minh's unit.